January 27, 2016

 Moving from GitHub to Bitbucket – Why and How

-I was recently tasked with the assignment of moving all of the Top Draw GitHub repositories over to Bitbucket.
-When I was assigned this task, my first thought was, “What the heck is Bitbucket?”
-I had heard the name before but had never dug any deeper into it.
-For those of you who, like me, don’t know what Bitbucket is, here’s its description according to its website: “Bitbucket is the Git solution for professional teams.”
+I was tasked with migrating all Top Draw GitHub repositories to Bitbucket.
+My first thought was, “What is Bitbucket?”
+I had heard the name but never explored it.
+For those unfamiliar with Bitbucket, here’s its description: “Bitbucket is the Git solution for professional teams.”

 Key Takeaways about Migrating from GitHub to Bitbucket

-My second thought after being assigned this task was, “Why are we doing this?
+My second thought was, “Why are we doing this?
 I love GitHub!”
-If you’re a developer, you can probably relate to me when I say that GitHub is my source for everything from jQuery plugins to grid frameworks to PHP libraries, so why would we abandon it?
+If you’re a developer, you can relate when I say that GitHub is my source for everything from jQuery plugins to grid frameworks to PHP libraries, so why abandon it?

 Understanding Bitbucket’s Role in Version Control Systems for Development Teams